-These can be people or bodies which carry out certain types of work, or provide services, or they could be GP surgeries, Advice Bureaux or any other organisation which is in some way involved in the service provided by the local charity.
+These can be people or bodies which carry out certain types of work, or provide services, or they could be GP surgeries, Advice Bureaux or any other organisation which is in some way involved in the service provided by your charity.

-Similarly, they can be organisations that make referrals to your organisation, or that you refer to.
+They can also be organisations that make referrals to your organisation, or that you refer to.
 It is important to note that you can also link client GDPR consent options to the ability to create these external referrals in the system – if the consent has not been provided, Charitylog will not allow the external referral to be entered.

 You can also set up a directory structure, which would represent the "local directory" of services and indicate which organisations provide which services.

 Many charities produce booklets listing all these organisations and they quickly become out of date, but with the "cloud" nature of Charitylog you always have the latest information to hand.